-People will typically post-date a check when they know there are no funds currently in the account to cover the check.
+People will typically post-date a check when they know there are not sufficient funds currently in the account to cover the check.
 They are waiting for a deposit to come in so that the check will not bounce.

-They may also post date the check because that is when the bill is due.
-You need to be careful because when a check is written, it is legal tender.
-So just because there is a future date on the check, doesn’t mean that a bank won’t cash it on an earlier date.
+They may also post-date the check because that is when the bill is due.
+You need to be careful because when writing a check because it’s legal tender.
+Just because there is a future date on the check, doesn’t mean that a bank won’t cash it on an earlier date.

-This is to make it absolutely clear what the amount of the check is supposed to be.
-This helps to eliminate fraud as well as the incorrect amount being debited from one’s account.
+Two fields make absolutely clear what the amount of the check is supposed to be.
+Writing the amount twice also helps eliminate fraud as well as the incorrect amount being debited from one’s account.